-Experiences and perspective on bias told through personal stories, movement and visual art.
+Experiences of bias told through personal stories, movement and visual art.

-Individuals describe barriers experienced through career, racial, gender or ethnic prejudice.
-People speak of real-life experiences: a woman working in a male dominated career, an HIV positive young adult, a black woman negotiating cultural assumptions, a Latino male delayed by police, disability and employment, biracial marriage, same-sex parenthood, legal immigration and the walls framed by bias, Some have met others who inspired a redirection of action or made barriers less significant.
-Find threads of prejudice and isolation residing alongside the urge for belonging, told through personal stories, movement and visual art.
+Featured at Atlas INTERSECTIONS Festival 2019, Jane Franklin Dance returns to Theatre on the Run with Border.
+In this movement theatre work, individuals describe barriers experienced through career, racial, gender or ethnic prejudice.
+People speak of real-life experiences: a woman working in a male dominated career, an HIV positive young adult, a black woman negotiating cultural assumptions, a Latino delayed by police, disability and employment, biracial marriage, same-sex parenthood, and the lengthy process of legal immigration.
+Some have met other people who made barriers less significant.
+Find threads of isolation residing alongside the urge for belonging, told through personal stories, movement and visual art.
 Set is by Scenic and Projections Designer for Theater and Opera, Jonathan Dahm Robertson.

 The series incorporates several guest companies over the three week run:

 Forty+ by Carly Johnson – Forty+ is a group of community based dancers past the age of 40.

 Glade Dance Collective creates meaningful art that evokes emotion and makes audiences think through a collective process with people from diverse artistic backgrounds.

 Feb 1 – DanceArtTheater is a professional dance company whose mission is to inspire, encourage, and enlighten students and audiences through dance.

 Feb 8 – NextReflex Dance Collective is an award-winning modern dance company based in Northern Virginia.

 Jan 25, Feb 1, Feb 8 @ 7:30 pm

 3700 S Four Mile Run Dr, Arlington VA 22206